 I started running in Feb 2015 with the first Cwmbran C25k.
 I just wanted to get fit and be healthy.
 Along the way I’ve met some incredible people who have inspired, motivated and pushed me.
 I did couch to marathon in 20months.
 To date I’ve completed 2 marathons and 6 half marathons.
 I’m now in training for London Marathon to show Cancer it will not beat me.
 I run for fun.
 I’m not fast but I try. #shebelievedshecouldsoshedid 💕

 I started Cwmbran C25K back in August 2018 having done nothing fitness wise previously.
-I ran with a social group for a few months before deciding to join the G-Units.
 I started running for health reasons due to liver issues and hypothyroidism which some days can leave me drained.
 Running gives me the outlet I need to recharge and feel good.
-I have met some amazing people how inspire and motivate me each day.
-In 10 months from completing C25K I have run multiple 10ks, and completed my first half marathon at Cardiff in Oct 19, which I am proud of considering when I completed C25K I said I was never going to do a half.
-My passion for running has taking over me and have already signed up to to Stroud '19, Newport, Prague & Cardiff half marathons in 2020 with the temptation to do Copenhagen aswell in my goal to become a #SuperHalf runner.
+I have met some amazing and inspiring people at club that motivate me each day.
+I'm a Leader in Running Fitness and live and breath the ethos that is Griffithstown Harriers.

 Nearly 4 years ago i was unwell, my GP arranged some tests.
 Whilst waiting for my results I started running to get fit, so that if I did have a long term illness being fitter would help.
 Fortunately all investigations were normal.
 I then got the running bug, got my husband running and have now completed 2 half marathons and 2 full marathons and lots of 10k races.
 For the last marathon my husband and I crossed the line together holding hands.
 I give my children my medals and say to them that who would of thought that I could run a marathon and that if you set your mind to it, you can achieve anything that you want to xx